raveious/DnD-character-sheets/_characters/thia_galanodel.md

 When a creatare that you can see within 60 feet of you makes an attack roll, an ability check, or a damage roll, you can use your reaction to expend one of your uses of Bardic Inspiration, rolling a Bardic Inspiration die and subtracting the number rolled from the creature's roll.
 You can choose to use this feature after the creature makes its roll, but before the DM determines whether the attack roll or ability check succeeds or fails, or before the creature deals its damage.
 The creature is immune if it can't hear you or if it's immune to being charmed.

+### Countercharm

+At 6th level, you gain the ability to use musical notes or words of power to disrupt mind-influencing effects.
+As an action, you can slart a perfomance that lasts until the end of your next turn.
+During that time, you and any friendly creatures within 30 feet of you have advantage on saving throws against being frightened or charmed.
+A creature must be able to hear you to gain this benefit.

+The performance ends early if you are incapacitated, silenced or if you voluntarily end it (no action required).

 # Traits